Responsible Dog Ownership

 Dog Exercise Areas

 A list of dog exercise areas is available in the Dog Owner Guide.
+The City also has an enclosed off-leash dog exercise area at Bayview Reserve, Rockingham and is planning another one for Baldivis.

 Further information on dog exercise areas as well as other information be sought by contacting the City's Ranger Services.